moondance-labs/tanssi-docs/learn/tanssi/templates.md

 The process is as simple as:

 1. Select one of the templates
-2. Add the specific logic to adapt the runtime to the requeriments of the use case
+2. Add the specific logic to adapt the runtime to the requirements of the use case
 3. Deploy in Tanssi

 ![Using Templates to Speed Up the Developmet Process](/images/learn/tanssi/templates/templates-1.png)